poopbucket/MARIO-BROSS-THE-GAME-DEV/README.md

 # MARIO-BROSS-THE-GAME-DEV
-github repo for the mario bross game that Got cancelled because i dont like gamemakerr studio it Sucks!!!! original smb1 engine by gateteverde https://github.com/GateteVerde/Super-Mario-Bros-Engine
+github repo for the mario bross game that Got cancelled because i dont like gamemakerr studio it Sucks!!!!

+original smb1 engine by gateteverde https://github.com/GateteVerde/Super-Mario-Bros-Engine

+credits:
+Mechazade - for making most of the Music and some SFX

+me - for making most of the SFX and some music

+Foo Knee - for the Rectum Ripper sprites

+Just Mint - for the MARIO BROSS bonus bg